Kebechet/Blazor.EventHandlers.LongPress/README.md

 This package contains `@onlongpress` event handler built from [John Doherty's](https://github.com/john-doherty) JS [long-press](https://github.com/john-doherty/long-press-event)

+Motivation: For similar functionality you can also use `oncontextmenu` what is built-in event.
+But it doesnt work on iOS devices.
+[Source](https://caniuse.com/mdn-api_element_contextmenu_event)

 - Before using the JS, I renamed triggered event name from `long-press` to `longpress` to be able to use it in Blazor.
 - I have also changed default show time from `1500ms` to `500ms`.
 In case you would like to specify your custom time, you can do so by adding tag attribute with your custom time like:
 ```